solasamuel/java-chess/README.md

 * [Setup](#setup)

 ## General info
-This project is a Chess engine built with Java.
+This project is a chess engine built with Java and Object Oriented Programming.

 ## Technologies
 Project is created with: